These homemade frozen treats recipes are so easy to make. Who doesn't love eating ice cream cones, frozen pies, and ice cream sandwiches?

-These frozen treats recipes are so easy to make.
-Who doesn't love eating ice cream cones, pies and sandwiches, and delicious frozen treats consisting of swirls and layers of colorful ice cream flavors?
-You'll find them all below, so just pick one and enjoy!
+And how about frozen treats consisting of swirls and layers of colorful ice cream flavors?
+You'll find them all below, so just pick one to make and enjoy!

 © 2004 by Don Bell

-You can make a traditional ice cream parlor sandwich by first making your favorite cookie recipe.
+You can make an ice cream parlor sandwich by first making your favorite cookie recipe.
 Chocolate, gingerbread, and chocolate chip cookies are always favorites.
 Roll the dough out thin and then use a large, round cookie cutter to cut the cookies.

 Use store-bought cones if you’re in a hurry, or you can make your own crispy wafer cones rolled into a cornucopia shape for an authentic taste treat.
 Original wafer cone recipes are available elsewhere on this site.